 One who is completely contented in jnanānanda will not grieve.
 A being is always subservient to actions; he becomes a devatha when good deeds are done, one attains a human birth on the execution of both good and bad deeds and takes the form of birds, animals and lowly beings when he or she engages in only bad deeds.

-Just like how a fish comes out of a great body of water and struggles for breath, similarly one who falls into the trap of affection will have to bear immense pain and you should look at them.
+Just like how a fish comes out of a great body of water and struggles for breath, similarly one who falls into the trap of affection will have to bear immense pain and you can observe this in them.

 Smell is this river’s mud, speech and words is the water and the insurmountable that is in the form of heavens is the ghat (quay).
 One can cross this river with the help of this human body that is comparable to a boat.
 Kshama is the paddles of the oars and dharma is the anchor that keeps the boat steady.
 It is with the help of the quick wind that is in the form of renunciation that one can overcome attachment to worldly matters and cross this river.

 Shukadev!
 Shastras sets aside grief and anguish.
 It is a bestower of peace and benediction.
 One should hear the Shastras to destroy sorrow and to attain excellent intelligence.
 A man becomes blissful and will progress when he receives it.
-There are thousands of sorrow and hundred types of fear.
+There are thousands of sorrows and hundred types of fears.
 They carry weight everyday only on foolish persons.
 They do not affect wise persons.

 A niggardly person will only lament over the union of undesirable things and the separation of desirable items.
 An item that got lost or hidden in the past should be not thought about because one who thinks about its traits with respect will never be free of attachment.
 Where there is a tendency for increased attachment, there one should identify its flaws and understand that it only increases the undesirable.
 One will develop dispassion quickly when they think like that.
 One who grieves over matters that have occurred in the past will not attain dharma, artha and glory.
 He will experience sorrow for its absence.
 All the beings will attain union and separation from excellent materials.
 Sorrow does not come for any one item.